Downtown Sacramento Partnership works diligently to directly impact and reduce homelessness, but it is a complex issue.

 - We advocate for enforcement tools to manage a safe environment and address negative public behavior like ordinances to address aggressive panhandling and parks enforcement.

-To request Navigator service within the Downtown District, call 916-442-2200.
 To learn about additional community services available in Sacramento, visit Sacramento Steps Forward.